NLP-MVPs/nlp-project/README.md

   * A 5-minute presentation about the project, including slides.
   * A [Data Dictionary](#data-dictionary) for data used in this project.

-# Wrangle
-The following processes are used to wrangle the data into a useable form by first acquiring the data, then preparing the data, and finally pre-processing the data by spiting the data into train, validate, test sets and creating a few pandas series to conduct EDA on.

 ## Acquire
 To acquire the data, the team first needed to decide on a method for gathering our sample data.
 We originally choose to manually find repos belonging to various news organizations and then scrape their repos for 5 coding languages: python, JavaScript, HTML, PHP, and Ruby.
 However, this proved to be too small of a sample size to work with.
 We then changed our approach to focusing in on repositories that were determined to be either JavaScript or Python by GitHub.